zxc2012/PAT_Code/docs/cs/Math/Math_2.md

 ![20221209223906](https://raw.githubusercontent.com/zxc2012/image/main/20221209223906.png)

-Solution: Topological sort->Each vertex is visited only when all possible info about it has been used
+Solution: visit all the vertices in topological order, relaxing all edges as we go

-**Algorithm**: O(V+E) time Θ(V) space
+- O(V+E) time

-1. Visit vertices in topological order
+- Θ(V) space

-2. On each visit, relax all outgoing edges
+Longest path on DAG: just flip all weights and treat as SPT

 ## Tree